nxt-insurance/nxt_registry/README.md

 ```

-### Class Level
+## Class Level

-By extending `NxtRegistry::Singleton` you get a simple class level interface to an instance of `NxtRegistry::Registry`.
+By extending `NxtRegistry::Singleton` you get a minimal class level interface to an instance of `NxtRegistry::Registry`.

 ```ruby
 class SimpleExample